aimhigherweb/iec_website/content/blog/introducing-vivid-vision.md

 Our optometrists can develop a personally tailored vision training program for your eyes and track your improvement.
 The interactive nature of Vision Vision also helps kids stay engaged and allows for longer training sessions.

+Patients young and old can benefit from vision training.
+Vision training is often recommended to school-aged children to assist with their learning in the classroom, however it can be helpful for many other people including athletes and avid readers.
+Your optometrist will discuss with you at your eye examination if vision training may be beneficial to improve your visual performance and comfort.

 ![](/uploads/jeshoots-com-xgthjc_qnjm-unsplash.jpg)

 To find out more and to see if you or your child is a candidate for Vivid Vision, visit our <a href="https://www.innovativeeyecare.com.au/what-we-do/vivid-vision-virtual-reality-vision-training/">Vivid Vision webpage</a>, or <a href="https://www.innovativeeyecare.com.au/contact">contact</a> our friendly staff.